cbrandolino/log/books.md

 ## June 2021

+- When Profecy Fails, Leon Festinger, Henry W. Riecken and Stanley Schachter, 4.5
-- The Ministry for the Future, Kim Stanley Robinson, 3.5
+- The Ministry for the Future *(fiction)*, Kim Stanley Robinson, 3.5

 ## May 2021